technopreneur-milind/Project/README.md

     #2 : Starting the Backend Server :

   a) Navigate to ecommerce2 from a Terminal

+  Execute run.sh
-  Execute run.sh and you should see server available at 8080 Navigate to following link to make sure , server has started : http://localhost:8080/ecommerce/packages
+  You should see server available at 8080

+  Navigate to following link to make sure , server has started :

+  http://localhost:8080/ecommerce/packages